dtphung/yt_downloader/README.md

 ## Usage

 Run the script by executing the `ytDownloader.py` file with Python in the command-line:

-Replace `URL` with the YouTube video URL you want to download.
+Replace file_path with your file location

 ### Options